ircv3/ircv3-specifications/extensions/reg-core-3.3.md

 ## The `REG VERIFY` sub-command

-The `REG VERIFY` command signals the intent of a client to submit a verification token for their account to the authentication layer.
-The verification token MUST be sent to a valid callback resource as specified by the client in the `REG CREATE` command.
+The `REG VERIFY` command signals the intent of a client to submit a verification token for their account registration.
+If a valid callback is specified by the client during the `REG CREATE` command, the server MUST send the token to the specified callback.

 A `REG VERIFY` command consists of the following format: